 Speed Limits.
 Wildlife strikes by vehicles are a frequent occurrence on many roads.
-Mortality can be greatly reduced by reducing speeds (<24 kph [15 mph]) and awareness of the presence of any animal that might frequent the area.
-If a wild animal is observed in the road, vehicles should stop and wait until the animal leaves the road, encourage it to move on by driving forward SLOWLY, or stop and take measures to safely move the animal from the road.
+Mortality would be greatly reduced by reducing speeds to <15 mph (24 kph) and increasing awareness of the presence of any animal that might frequent the area.
+If a wild animal is observed in the road, vehicles should stop and wait until the animal leaves the road, encourage it to move on by driving forward SLOWLY.

 Birds.
 Bird-vehicle collisions not only result in the death of individual birds, but also in preventing birds from successfully breeding.
 Destruction of roosting places, hunting perches, and nest sites will influence local populations more than the actual loss of individual birds to automobiles (Forman et al. 2003).
 Some species are more vulnerable to habitat loss than others.
-Sagebrush obligate species such as Brewer's sparrow, sage sparrow, sage thrasher and sage grouse rely on sagebrush for nesting and brood rearing.
+Sagebrush obligate species such as Brewer's sparrow, sage sparrow, sage thrasher and sagegrouse rely on sagebrush for nesting and brood rearing.
 Project activities will impact birds by removing sagebrush thus reducing opportunities for successful breeding.
-Survey results showed fewer species of concern located on the East Powerline Road than on T-24.
-Disturbances associated with activities on and near the proposed road have the potential to permanently displace sage grouse and other birds during winter and spring.
+Survey results showed fewer species of concern located on T-25 than on T-24 (Vilord et al. 2005).

+Disturbances associated with activities on and near the proposed road have the potential to permanently displace sage-grouse and other birds during winter and spring.
 Winter and spring are critical survival and reproductive periods for all birds.
 Potential impacts of the proposed action on birds that use the area can be minimized by maintaining vehicular speeds of less than 24 kph (15 mph) and restricting access to only authorized vehicles.
-Construction activities such as vegetation removal should not occur without a nesting bird survey for compliance with the Migratory Bird Treaty Act.
+Activities including vegetation removal that occur during the period of May 1 to September 1 would almost certainly result in damage to active nests of passerines and would result in a violation of the Migratory Bird Treaty Act.